 Portfolio holdings information that is not filed with the SEC or posted on the Company's website may be provided to third parties only if the third party recipients are required to keep all portfolio holdings information confidential and are prohibited from trading on the information they receive.
-Disclosure to such third parties must be approved in advance by the Company's/Trust's or Adviser's President.
-The Administrator is responsible for portfolio holdings disclosure to third party service providers of auditing, custody, proxy voting and other similar services for the Funds/Portfolios, as well as rating and ranking organizations, which will generally be permitted; however, information may be disclosed to other third parties (including, without limitation, individuals, institutional investors, and intermediaries that sell shares of a Fund/Portfolio) only upon approval by the Company's/Trust's or Adviser's President, who must first determine that the Fund/Portfolio has a legitimate business purpose for doing so.
+Disclosure to such third parties must be approved in advance by the Trust's or Adviser's President.
+The Administrator is responsible for portfolio holdings disclosure to third party service providers of auditing, custody, proxy voting and other similar services for the Portfolios, as well as rating and ranking organizations, which will generally be permitted; however, information may be disclosed to other third parties (including, without limitation, individuals, institutional investors, and intermediaries that sell shares of the Funds) only upon approval by the Trust's or Adviser's President, who must first determine that the Portfolio has a legitimate business purpose for doing so.
 In general, each recipient of non-public portfolio holdings information must sign a confidentiality and non-trading agreement, although this requirement will not apply when the recipient is otherwise subject to a duty of confidentiality.
-In accordance with the policy, the identity of those recipients who receive non-public portfolio holdings information on an ongoing basis is as follows: the Trust's Adviser, the Company's/Trust's transfer agent and Administrator - U.S. Bank Global Fund Services, the Company's/Trust's independent registered public accounting firm, the Company's/Trust's custodian, the Company's/Trust's legal counsel and the Company's/Trust's proxy voting service.
+In accordance with the policy, the identity of those recipients who receive non-public portfolio holdings information on an ongoing basis is as follows: the Trust's Adviser, the Trust's transfer agent and Administrator - U.S. Bank Global Fund Services, the Trust's independent registered public accounting firm, the Trust's custodian, the Trust's legal counsel and the Trust's proxy voting service.
 Such holdings are released on conditions of confidentiality, which include appropriate trading prohibitions.
 "Conditions of confidentiality" include confidentiality terms included in written agreements, implied by the nature of the relationship (e.g., attorney-client relationship), or required by fiduciary or regulatory principles (e.g., custody services provided by financial institutions).
 Portfolio holdings may also be provided earlier to shareholders and their agents who receive redemptions in kind that reflect a pro rata allocation of all securities held in the portfolio.
-Third party providers of custodial or accounting services to the Funds may release non-public portfolio holdings information of a Fund/Portfolio only with the permission of the Administrator.
-From time to time portfolio holdings information may be provided to broker-dealers solely in connection with a Fund/Portfolio seeking portfolio securities trading suggestions.
+Third party providers of custodial or accounting services to the Portfolios may release nonpublic portfolio holdings information of the Portfolios only with the permission of the Administrator.
+From time to time portfolio holdings information may be provided to broker-dealers solely in connection with a Portfolio seeking portfolio securities trading suggestions.
 In providing this information, reasonable precautions, including limitations on the scope of the portfolio holdings information disclosed, are taken to avoid any potential misuse of the disclosed information.